~ ‘NYC MIDNIGHT’ SHORT STORY CHALLENGE ~

 Frank’s hands trembled as he untied the red bow, unshackling his ankle from its silken grip.
 A love not sanctioned, he thought.
 How could he face Zhang, his beloved?
 Where was Zhang?
 Why hadn’t she come to find him after their fight?
 His thoughts were interrupted by a wavering, hollow ringing sound.
 Footsteps were moving steadily down the hallway, towards the study and a yellow glow seeped underneath the door.

-Frank didn’t know who he was more afraid of—his wife, or the old man under the moon.
+Frank didn’t know who he least hoped it would be on the other side of the door—his wife, or the old man under the moon.

 The doorknob twisted slowly.